starkware-libs/papyrus/README.md

 See [here](crates/papyrus_config/README.md) for more information.

-## Running `papyrus` with Docker
+## Running `Papyrus` with Docker

 #### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)

 #### Command line
-You can run a `papyrus` node with the default configuration by running:
+You can run a `Papyrus` node with the default configuration by running:

 ```bash
 docker run --rm --name papyrus\